Situation awareness: Situational assessment

 In brief, situation awareness is viewed as "a state of knowledge," and situational assessment as "the processes" used to achieve that knowledge.
 Endsley argues that "it is important to distinguish the term situation awareness, as a state of knowledge, from the processes used to achieve that state.
 These processes, which may vary widely among individuals and contexts, will be referred to as situational assessment or the process of achieving, acquiring, or maintaining SA."
-Note that SA is not only produced by the processes of situational assessment, it also drives those same processes in a recurrent fashion.
+Note that SA is not only produced by the processes of situational assessment; it also recurrently drives those same processes.
 For example, one's current awareness can determine what one pays attention to next and how one interprets the information perceived.

 Mental models

 Accurate mental models are one of the prerequisites for achieving SA.
 A mental model can be described as a set of well-defined, highly organized yet dynamic knowledge structures developed over time from experience.
 The volume of available data inherent in complex operational environments can overwhelm the capability of novice decision makers to attend, process, and integrate this information efficiently, resulting in information overload and negatively impacting their SA.
 In contrast, experienced decision makers assess and interpret the current situation (Level 1 and 2 SA) and select an appropriate action based on conceptual patterns stored in their long-term memory as "mental models".
-Cues in the environment activate these mental models, which in turn guide their decision making process.
+Cues in the environment activate these mental models, which in turn guide their decision-making process.